dominicjbroadbent/SpectralCDE/README.md

+## Spectral CDE
+An implementation of the spectral conditional density estimation method from the paper https://arxiv.org/abs/1604.00540.

 ## Environment
 The environment is being managed by conda with configuration stored in the 'env.yml' file.
 To create your environment just use `conda env create --file env.yml` from the base of the repository.
 To update using a new config use `conda env update --file env.yml --prune`.